aptos-foundation/AIPs/aips/aip-x.md

 ## Suggested implementation timeline

-* An exploratory version has lived within **`devnet`** branch in `TowneSpace-contract/examples` since January of 2024.
+- An exploratory version has lived within **`devnet`** branch in `TowneSpace-contract/examples` since January of 2024.

 supposing the AIP passes the gatekeeper’s design review.

 ...

-* On devnet: by February 2024
+- On devnet: by February 2024
-* On testnet: by March 2024
+- On testnet: by March 2024
-* On mainnet: by April 2024
+- On mainnet: by late March 2024